bharathajjarapu/MediumAI/README.md

 # MediumAI 💻🤖

 Hey there!
-Welcome to **MediumAI**, a fun project that showcases AI magic in a cozy, college-student style.
+Welcome to **MediumAI**, a fun project that showcases AI writing a Medium Blog

-It’s simple, it’s cool, and helps you get started with AI projects without the fuss.
+It’s simple, it’s cool, and scary thinking how many of these automations can be set for the upcoming Web.

 ## Features ✨
 - **Easy Setup**: Lightweight, minimal dependencies.